mmawhinney/cartsy/README.md

 ### v0.0.1
 * tableViews
 * Figure out what data service we will use: CoreData vs Sqlite vs ??? (core data won)
+* add Core Data to project in the most backwards way possible